YessyIbarra/HW-8_README-Generator/newREADME.md

   ## Installation
-   To install - First fork this repository and type "node index.js" into the command line.
+  To install - first fork this repository and type "node index.js" into the command line.
 You will then be prompted with a series of questions to answer.

   ## Usage Information